The Incorporated Societies Act (Act) came into force on 6 April 2022.

 The ten key changes to the existing framework in our view are as follows:

 - Reregistration: Every incorporated society will need to reregister under the Bill in the same way companies were required to do under the Companies Act in 1993.
-The final date for reregistration will be 1 December 2025 (or two and a half years after the new the legislation comes into force, whichever is the later).
+The final date for reregistration will be April 2026 (two and a half years after the legislation came into force).
 If a society fails to reregister, it will cease to exist.
 This is going to require most societies to amend their constitution to comply with the new legislation prior to the date they reregister.
 The following are additional provisions that constitutions will need to include:

 - Provisions for the appointment of a contact person who the Registrar of Incorporated Societies can contact when necessary.